nspcc-dev/neofs-api/proto-docs/tombstone.md

 ### Message Tombstone
 Tombstone keeps record of deleted objects for a few epochs until they are purged from the NeoFS network.
+It is impossible to delete a tombstone object via ObjectService.Delete RPC call.

 | Field | Type | Label | Description |